jeangit/botoban/README.md

 1. Use well known shell interfaces, doesn't reinvent wheel.
 1. Use Lua table as its own database: no need to mess with external database.
 1. Ban entire network, above a defined threshold of hosts IPs.
+1. Can be installed anywhere in your path, in a single directory for all it needs.

 ## Configuration

+It's a Lua table, self documented.

 ## Launch

+/path/to/botoban config.lua

+(no need to give the path of the config, as long as it stays in the same place than botoban).

 ## Credits